 James had a varied and busy career.
 Initially he worked for the legal firm of Spain and Sly and when the partnership was dissolved he continued working with Dr George Sly.
 In 1887 James and his brothers William Thom and John Stuart Thom established a legal firm that was later known as J Stuart Thom & Co.
 In 1893 James left the firm to become the first Solicitor for Railways in New South Wales, a position that he held for 10 years.
 However an advertisement in the Sydney Morning Herald (12 August 1893) shows that he did not officially resign from J Stuart Thom & Co until 11 August 1913.
 James' next career move after working for the Railways was to return to private practice as a solicitor this time working at the firm of Piggott & Stinson.
 James completed graduated with a BA from University of Sydney in 1910 and some years later temporarily retired from being a lawyer to take up journalism.
 On 23 February 1928 James made another career change when his name was removed from the roll of solicitors and instead he was admitted as a barrister of the Supreme Court.

-Sunday Times 24 May 1896.It was notified in the Government Gazette of the 19th inst. that Captain James Campbell Thom (Second Infantry Regiment.) had been promoted to the rank of Major.
+military forces in New South Wales as illustrated in the following report from the Sunday Times 24 May 1896.It was notified in the Government Gazette of the 19th inst. that Captain James Campbell Thom (Second Infantry Regiment.) had been promoted to the rank of Major.
 Major Thom (who, by the way, is Solicitor for Railways) obtained his first commission as second lieutenant on February 20, 1890. and his captaincy on June 1, 1894, and he is believed to be the youngest major in the force.
 The promotion, though rapid, is felt on all sides to be thoroughly deserved, and the Major has already received many expressions of congratulation.